MicrosoftDocs/cpp-docs/docs/what-s-new-for-visual-cpp-in-visual-studio.md

 * atomic\<T\> now tolerates overloaded operator&().
 * To increase compiler throughput, C++ Standard Library headers now avoid including declarations for unnecessary compiler intrinsics.
 * Slightly improved compiler diagnostics for incorrect bind() calls.
+* Improved the performance of std::string/std::wstring's move constructors by more than 3x

 ### Open source library support
 Vcpkg is an open-source command line tool that greatly simplifies the process of acquiring and building open source C++ static libs and DLLS in Visual Studio.
 For more information, see [Vcpkg updates: Static linking is now available](https://blogs.msdn.microsoft.com/vcblog/2016/11/01/vcpkg-updates-static-linking-is-now-available/).